pawlo0/debian_minimal/README.md

 Verify IP address and connectivity using the ping command,

-## 4. Install GNOME
+## 4. Install GUI

-### 4.1 Install GNOME Core
+### 4.1 Install Cinnamon Core

-This will install the essential parts of GNOME without any extra bloat.
+I prefer Cinnamon, but could be GNOME.
+This will install the essential parts of Cinnamon without any extra bloat.

     sudo apt update
     sudo apt install cinnamon-core -y

 ### 4.2 Remove ifupdown Package

-The Debian installer uses the ifupdown package for network management, but GNOME uses NetworkManager.
+The Debian installer uses the ifupdown package for network management, but Cinnamon uses NetworkManager.
 To avoid conflicts and ensure your WiFi card works, remove ifupdown:

     sudo apt purge ifupdown -y

 ### 4.3 Lid behaviour

+Just because I don't like the laptop to sleep when I close the lid and keep forgetting how to fix this.
 Edit the file at `/etc/systemd/logind.conf`

     HandleLidSwitch=ignore